comprobo25/comprobo25.github.io/How to/setup_your_environment.md

 ## Setup Your CompRobo GitHub Repository

-First create a fork of the base CompRobo repository.
-If you don't know how to create a fork of a repository, check out the relevant GitHub documentation here.
+First create a fork of [the base CompRobo repository](https://github.com/comprobo20/comprobo20).
+If you don't know how to create a fork of a repository, check out [the GitHub documentation for forking a repository](https://docs.github.com/en/github/getting-started-with-github/fork-a-repo).
 Next, clone your forked repository inside your catkin workspace.
 You will also be performing the step of adding the CompRobo repository as a remote.

 ```bash
 $ cd ~/catkin_ws/src